 - 1. Consult with the Student and Faculty Advisor in planning practicum opportunities that will satisfy the practicum requirements and objectives; - 2.
 Brief the Student on the Organization's rules, regulations, policies, and procedures; - 3.
 Make available any equipment, systems, and other supplies to enable the Student to perform any tasks assigned as well as provide training on the proper use of such equipment, systems, and supplies; - 4.
 Supervise the Student, or delegate other employees to supervise the Student, at all times during the course of the practicum. - 5.
 Verify in writing all hours and dates worked by the Student with a signature on a document for the Student to provide to the Faculty Advisor (i.e., the log sheet the Student is required to maintain throughout the course of the program); - 6.
 Provide guidance and feedback to the Student throughout the practicum; - 7.
 Protect the confidentiality of any Student information or academic records obtained during the course of the practicum; - 8.
-In the event of termination by the Organization, provide five days' notice to the Student and Faculty Advisor with reason for termination (unless the reason for termination involves performance deficiencies or conduct that make Student's continued presence at the practicum site or continued work in the program inappropriate under thecircumstances); - 9.
+In the event of termination by the Organization, provide five days' notice to the Student and Faculty Advisor with reason for termination (unless the reason for termination involves performance deficiencies or conduct that make Student's continued presence at the practicum site or continued work in the program inappropriate under the circumstances); - 9.
 Complete a final evaluation of the Student's performance and forward it to the Faculty Advisor within 10 days of the Student's last day of work; and - 10.
-Review the content of such evaluations with the Student.
+Review the content of such evaluations with the Student. - 11.
+Only if discussed and approved prior by the practicum director: If the field preceptor does not possess the required public health background then the field preceptor agrees to work with the MPH appointed professor to supervise the student's work.

-If the Preceptor has any questions, comments, or concerns about the Student or the program, he/she should contact the MPH Practicum Coordinator at (434) 582-2513 or by email at gmorales11@liberty.edu.
+If the Preceptor has any questions, comments, or concerns about the Student or the program, he/she should contact the MPH Director of Practicum at (434) 592-3038 or by email at iprieto@liberty.edu.